SJBSCourseCatalog (pdf)

 The 8th grade physical science course is intended to prepare your students for the rigor of high school level college preparatory science courses.
 In this course, students will explore an entire year of chemistry, physics, earth science, and scientific research.
 Students will work through 15 different modules, with a laboratory write-up and test following each module, through bi-weekly laboratory experiments.
 In addition, students will learn and be expected to document the scientific method while completing their lab exercises.
 At the conclusion of this course, students should have a firm knowledge of the building blocks of chemistry, physics and earth science in addition to the ability to plan, execute, and document a scientific experiment.
 The class will move quickly with the introduction of a new module every two weeks.
 Students can expect to have roughly 3-4 hours of homework per a week.

-EARTH SCIENCE
+COMPUTER SCIENCE

 Grade(s): Intended for Grade 9